-Members of the organization are entitled to many benefits, including a subscription to USA Hockey Magazine, the most widely circulated hockey publication in the world; excess accident, general liability and catastrophic insurance coverage; access to USAHockey.com; and opportunities to participate in USA Hockey National Championships, as well as player development camps.
+Members of the organization are entitled to many benefits, including a subscription to USA Hockey Magazine, the most widely circulated hockey publication in the world; excess accident, general liability and catastrophic insurance coverage; access to USAHockey.com; and opportunities to participate in USA Hockey National Championships, player development camps, as well as other signature events.

 As the National Governing Body for the sport of ice hockey in the United States, USA Hockey is the official representative to the United States Olympic & Paralympic Committee and the International Ice Hockey Federation.
-In this role, USA Hockey is responsible for organizing and training men’s and women’s teams for international tournaments, including the IIHF World Championships and the Olympic and Paralympic Winter Games.
-USA Hockey also works closely with the National Hockey League and the National Collegiate Athletic Association on matters of mutual interest.
+In this role, USA Hockey is responsible for organizing and training men’s and women’s teams for international tournaments, including the the Olympic and Paralympic Winter Games and IIHF and IPC World Championships.
+USA Hockey also works closely with the NHL, NCAA and IPC on matters of mutual interest.